Jasonlhy/todo-api/README.md

 Example request:

-DELETE /todos/1
+`DELETE /todos/1`

 Example response:

-Status Code: 200
+- Status Code: 200
-Content body: None
+- Content body: None

 Example request 2  (Non existing Id)

-DELETE /todos/9999
+`DELETE /todos/9999`

 Example response 2:

-Status Code: 404
+- Status Code: 404
-Content body: None
+- Content body: None

 ## Application Design

-The application is designed to be 3 layer.
+The application consists of 3 layers

 - JasonTodoCore: Main application logic, this mainly for POCO, high level interface such as TodoService, constant, validation rule, it doesn't have dependency except BCL
 - JasonTodoInfrastructure: Data Access Layer, and the implementation of TodoService, it depends on JasonTodoCore
 - JasonTodoApi: The REST API end point for accepting the request, after accepting the HTTP request, it uses the library from JasonTodoCore and JasonTodoInfrastructure to handle the logic then response to user

 ### Design

 - Main logic is mainly handled in the service layer
 - I added some length constraint on the data
 - Infrastructure layer is for external resource such as database